Eurus-Holmes/MNMT/README.md

 ## Requirements

 The code is successfully tested on `PyTorch=1.3.1` and `torchtext=0.2.3`.
-If you have any questions, you could see my [issues](https://github.com/Eurus-Holmes/MNMT/issues?q=is%3Aissue+is%3Aclosed) or feel free add your [issue](https://github.com/Eurus-Holmes/MNMT/issues).
+If you have any questions, you could see my [issues](https://github.com/Eurus-Holmes/MNMT/issues?q=is%3Aissue+is%3Aclosed) or feel free to add your [issue](https://github.com/Eurus-Holmes/MNMT/issues).

 In case one of the two are missing or not up-to-date and assuming you installed pytorch using the conda package manager and torchtext using pip, you might want to run the following: